BES-QSIG/docs/developing_this_website.md

 There are two steps to building the hostable website in `_site/`. `build.py` is a custom python script updates guides' front-matter using the git repo to get authors and last date since update.
-It places updated docs in `_docs/` which is what Jekyll looks for when building the wesbite.

-`jekyll build` then constructs the hostable website from using the layout information, css objects etc.
+It places updated docs in `_docs/` which is what Jekyll looks for when building the wesbite. `jekyll build` then constructs the hostable website from the layout information, css objects etc.

 It is useful to double check the look and functionality of the website with `jekyll serve` before pushing to GitHub.